Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-ytaLWsFTESc.md

 ### Transcript

-> uh is the crash reporter going to you guys or going to epic it's going to us we're the ones reading that yep
+> is the crash reporter going to you guys or going to epic it's going to us we're the ones reading that yep